About Us

 Farming Director

 Sachiko Ito Howard, PhD, joined the Colby Hill Inn staff in 2022, after retiring from teaching chemistry at New England College.
-Sachie is here to help expand the farming activities of producing herbs and vegetables for the Grazing Room.
-She is a 30-year member of the UNH Cooperative Extension Master Gardener Program.
+She was among those who graduated from UNH Extension's first Master Gardener class in 1993.
+Sachie is here to help expand the farming activities of producing herbs, edible flowers and vegetables for the Grazing Room.
 Her specialty is growing Asian vegetables not usually found locally, as well as producing varieties of vegetables specified by Chef Barnes for his menu featuring international cuisine.
 When not tending the vegetables, she is busy taking care of flowers in the garden and in the dining room.
 But she will not milk the goats.

 Image may be subject to copyright